aws-cloudformation/cloudformation-coverage-roadmap/ISSUE_TEMPLATE.md

 Samples:
 #### In Create, it should include this and this, like the console.
 Also include tag creation, or another thing that should be combined.
 #### in Update, change the attribute X, and it shouldn't require replacement, like the API.
 Should it require UpdateReplacePolicy?
 #### Any particular or uncommon Delete behavior?
-Whar are the expected options?
+What are the expected options?

 Feel free to describe other desired and relevant implementation details.